 A typical school day might begin at 9am and complete by 3.15pm, so piling on three hours of nightly homework means schoolchildren must endure seven hours at school (including traveling time) and three hours of homework, thus robbing the child of two hours downtime.

-There is certainly no advocacy for the abolishing of homework here; simply that the amount oand quality of a child extra curricular work after school be re-examined.
+There is certainly no advocacy for the abolishing of homework here; simply that the amount and quality of a child’s extracurricular work after school be re-examined.
 Good quality homework practices have been adopted in Finland where schoolchildren were given just 30 minutes per night to spend on homework and none at weekends.
-The kids were stress free and scored highly in their grades.
+The kids were stress-free and scored highly in their grades.

-Many parents are even beginning to advocate time limits on the amount of homework minutes dished out each night.
-Stress, depression and lower grades are the last thing any parent wants for their child.
+Many parents are even beginning to advocate time limits on a number of homework minutes dished out each night.
+Stress, depression and lower grades are the last things any parent wants for their child.